Möngke Khan: Foreign influence in Karakorum

-In 1252–53, Flemish missionary and explorer William of Rubruck traveled all the way to the capital city of Karakorum and saw Hungarians, Russians, Germans, and even a Parisian goldsmith named Guillaume Boucher.
-He even heard of Saxon miners in Dzungaria and other foreigners such as a woman from the Duchy of Lorraine mastered yurt-making.
+In 1252–1253, Flemish missionary and explorer William of Rubruck traveled all the way to the capital city of Karakorum and saw Hungarians, Russians, Germans, and even a Parisian goldsmith named Guillaume Boucher.
+He even heard of Saxon miners in Dzungaria and other foreigners such as a woman from the Duchy of Lorraine who mastered yurt-making.

 Additionally, William of Rubruk observed a large enough Christian population in Karakorum to have its own church and parish.
-As most of the Christians there, were Uighurs they belonged to the Church of the East and used Syriac language for their texts.
+As most of the Christians there, were Uyghurs they belonged to the Church of the East and used Syriac language for their texts.
 Rubruk was particularly critical of them, comparing them with the Nestorian heresy as many of their rites and traditions greatly differed from that of the Catholic Church.
-He also had a problem of properly communicating with the local priests as they were Uighurs, and he had no common language with them.
+He also had a problem of properly communicating with the local priests as they were Uyghurs, and he had no common language with them.

 In 1253, Möngke deported households from China proper to repair and maintain the imperial ordas.
 He decorated the capital city of Karakorum with Chinese, European, and Persian architectures.
-One example of the construction was a large silver tree, with pipes that discharge various drinks and a triumphant angel at its top, made by Guillaume Boucher.
-Foreign merchants’ quarters, Buddhist monasteries, mosques, and churches were newly built.
+One example of the construction was a large silver tree, with pipes that discharge various drinks and a triumphant angel at its top, made by the Guillaume Boucher.
+Foreign merchants' quarters, Buddhist monasteries, mosques, and churches were newly built.
 Markets were in the Muslim sector and outside the four gates.
 Ethnic Han Chinese farmers grew vegetables and grains outside the wall of Karakorum.